 You are autistic

 First and foremost these young people have a right to know that they are autistic.
 This is not just about knowing why they struggle in matters that seem so effortless to their peers.
 They also need to know that the rest of us struggle in some areas that they take for granted.
 ‘They’ is the key word here.
 Probably the greatest boost to my son’s self esteem came when he visited an autistic couple and was able to be himself and be accepted for who he was.
 Spending time with other teenagers with AS has also helped Mattie tremendously.
 He has discovered a shared culture.
-He has also learned that other people with AS are unique individuals like himself.
+He has also learned that other people with AS are unique individuals like him.

 Clare Sainsbury (Sainsbury 2000) makes a similar point in her account of school life.
 Integration and inclusion are all very well and many young people with AS thrive in a mainstream setting.
 But there is always the feeling of being special.
 Spending time with other autistic people gives you the chance to be ordinary.
 My friend Kalen recently held a successful birthday barbeque.
 It helped that all the guests were trusted friends who understood her autism and many of them were also on the autistic spectrum.
 She described to me how it was all so ‘normal’ that she felt as if she was at someone else’s house!